conda-forge/lalburst-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `lalburst, python-lalburst` can be installed with:
+Once the `conda-forge` channel has been enabled, `lalburst, liblalburst, python-lalburst` can be installed with:

 ```
-conda install lalburst python-lalburst
+conda install lalburst liblalburst python-lalburst
 ```

 It is possible to list all of the versions of `lalburst` available on your platform with: